Bipolar Disorder

 Mood shifts are influenced or intensified by alcohol, stimulants, or other substances, often showing as ⚠️ Impulsivity, 🔄 Mood instability, 🧠 Poor focus.

-🧩 Treatment Approaches
+🧩 Treatment Guide

 🔹 Overall approach